 For success over generations, our policies for ecosystem protection and water provision must be designed not for one best solution, but for resiliency, for the capacity to recover from threats and adapt to changes, many of which we cannot now predict with accuracy.
 We must also develop policies which respect and work with natural processes rather than seek to bend nature to our engineering designs.
 Resilient natural systems help to sustain resilient human systems.
-We should also respect human aspirations and capacities and develop policies that mobilize the great energy of Californians to act individually and in families, firms, and non-profit organizations rather than relying solely on state or federal governmental actions and regulations to achieve the desired vision.
+We should also respect human aspirations and capacities and develop policies that mobilize the great energy of Californians to act individually and in families, firms, and non-profit organizations rather than relying solely on State or federal governmental actions and regulations to achieve the desired vision.

-We must govern differently, integrating policymaking for ecosystem protection and water provision, protecting the Delta as a place of value and also of living communities, and achieving needed changes in water delivery and use across system functions continue to serve all Californians dependent on water from the Delta watershed.
-A durable vision for sustainable management of the Delta must be comprehensive.
-It must integrate the co-equal values of ecosystem and water supply, ensure that conservation and construction both take place, and develop effective systems of water all California.
+We must govern differently, integrating policymaking for ecosystem protection and water provision, protecting the Delta as a place of value and also of living communities, and achieving needed changes in water delivery and use across

+It must be reconstituted to better function as an estuary which supports native species and recreational fishing and to be most resilient to future changes.
+More than half of Californians rely on water conveyed through the Delta for at least some of their water supplies and Delta watershed water is critical to much California agriculture, supplies threatened by harmful impacts of current practices on the environment, impaired water quality, and seismic and flood all California.
 The Delta watershed is critical to the future of California, and changes in conveyance and storage are required.
 These actions must occur as the ecosystem is protected and all California moves to a more efficient and resilient water system.
 Changed institutions, policies, financing systems, and distributions of liabilities are required to move a fragmented system for decision-making toward the vision proposed.

-Achieving durable, sustainable management of the Delta requires comprehensive, integrated policies, well-funded and pursued over decades through an effective governance system that ensures continuity of action while adjusting policies and programs as needed in pursuit of this vision.
+Achievingdurable, sustainable management of the Deltarequires comprehensive, integrated policies, well-funded and pursued over decades through an effective governance system that ensures continuity of action while adjusting policies and programs as needed in pursuit of this vision.

 Executive Order S-17-06 requires the Blue Ribbon Task Force to develop a strategic plan by October 2008.
 The Delta Vision Committee recommends its vision and strategic plan by November 2008.
 Further development of the ideas in this vision will occur during the strategic plan phase.
 If information developed during this and related processes suggest refinements in this vision are desirable, those changes will be considered.
 In particular, the Task Force will seek to create quantified targets for performance on the key goals of this vision.
-Benchmarks should be established by which to evaluate progress toward the target at specified times, such as two, five, and 10 years.
+Benchmarks should be established by which to evaluate progress toward the target at specified times, such as 2, 5, and 10 years.